malteos/pytorch-bert-document-classification/README.md

 # PyTorch BERT Document Classification

-Enriching BERT with Knowledge Graph Embedding for Document Classification.
+Implementation and pre-trained models of the paper *Enriching BERT with Knowledge Graph Embedding for Document Classification* ([PDF](https://arxiv.org/abs/1909.08402)).
 A submission to the [GermEval 2019 shared task](https://www.inf.uni-hamburg.de/en/inst/ab/lt/resources/data/germeval-2019-hmc.html) on hierarchical text classification.
 If you encounter any problems, feel free to contact us or submit a GitHub issue.